Accurate and Efficient Structural Ensemble Generation of Macrocyclic Peptides using Internal Coordinate Diffusion: : Problem Statement and Methods

 \paragraph{Ring Closing: Back Conversion to Cartesian Ring Coordinates} Macrocycles with fixed bond distances contain three redundant torsional angles and two redundant bond angles.
-Whereas linear peptides and proteins can be readily converted into an arbitrary Cartesian reference frame through methods such as NeRF \citep{Parsons2005-yj}, these redundancies prevent direct transformation to unique Cartesians for cyclic structures.
-Adopting a sequential reconstruction method such as NeRF accumulates small errors that result in inadequate ring closure for macrocycles.\footnote{Although direct equality and inequality constraints over the diffusion process is a promising direction that could address this problem, we leave this direction for future work.} Other studies have developed complex heuristics with coordinate averaging for ring smoothing~\citep{ganea2021geomol}, yet these approaches can distort the predicted geometries.
-In practice, we demonstrate that an efficient post-processing step works well with minimal distortion: we treat this as a constrained optimization problem using the Sequential Least Squares Quadratic Programming (SLSQP) algorithm~\citep{slsqp-kraft1988} to ensure valid Cartesian coordinates while satisfying distance constraints:
+Whereas linear peptides and proteins can be readily converted into an arbitrary Cartesian reference frame through methods such as NeRF~\cite{Parsons2005-yj}, these redundancies prevent direct transformation to unique Cartesians for cyclic structures.
+Adopting a sequential reconstruction method such as NeRF accumulates small errors that result in inadequate ring closure for macrocycles.\footnote{Although direct equality and inequality constraints over the diffusion process is a promising direction that could address this problem, we leave this for future work.} Other studies have developed complex heuristics with coordinate averaging for ring smoothing~\cite{ganea2021geomol}, yet these approaches can distort the predicted geometries.
+In practice, we demonstrate that an efficient post-processing step works well with minimal distortion: we treat this as a constrained optimization problem using the Sequential Least Squares Quadratic Programming (SLSQP) algorithm~\cite{slsqp-kraft1988} to ensure valid Cartesian coordinates while satisfying distance constraints:

-Here, we find the set of Cartesian coordinates, $\bm{\hat{\upxi}}$, that minimize the squared error against the internal coordinates $\bm{\hat{\uptheta}}$ and $\bm{\hat{\uptau}}$ sampled by the diffusion process while satisfying bond distance equality constraints using known bond distances, $\mathbf{d}_{\text{true}}$, from the training data.
+Here, we find the set of \emph{ring} Cartesian coordinates, $\bm{\hat{\upxi}}$, that minimize the squared error against the ring internal coordinates $\bm{\hat{\uptheta}}$ and $\bm{\hat{\uptau}}$ sampled by the diffusion process while satisfying bond distance equality constraints using known ring bond distances, $\mathbf{d}_{\text{true}}$, from the training data.
 The torsion error, $\bm{\uptau}(\bm{\upxi}) - \bm{\hat{\uptau}}$, is wrapped by $w(\cdot)$ so that it remains in the $[-\pi,\pi)$ range.
-Empirically, we demonstrate that this scheme recovers realistic macrocycles with high fidelity by evenly distributing the error across the entire macrocycle backbone (see Appendix~\ref{app:opt} for additional details).
+Empirically, we demonstrate that this scheme recovers realistic macrocycles with high fidelity by evenly distributing the error across the entire macrocycle backbone (see Supplementary Section~\ref{app:opt} for additional details).
+Additionally, we reject a sample from \shortmethodname{} if the ring torsion fingerprint deviation~\cite{Wang2020-ai} before versus after optimization with Equation~\eqref{eq:opt} is larger than 0.01, which further improves the quality of generated ensembles.